uikit/uikit-site/docs/pages/filter.md

 # Filter

-<p class="uk-text-lead">Filter or order items in multi-column and masonry grids or any given layout by category, date or other meta data.</p>
+<p class="uk-text-lead">Filter or sort items in multi-column and masonry grids or any given layout by category, date or other meta data.</p>

 The Filter component is often used together with the [Grid component](grid.md), especially the masonry grid, but it's not bound to it.
 Any layout can be filtered or sorted not matter how the items are positioned.
-Items fade and move with smooth transitions between the different filter and order states.
+Items fade and move with smooth transitions between the different filtering and sorting states.

 ***